 For the world outside Bosnia, hiking is a normal sport and something that has become quite common.
 But, I walk on the mountains that wars have been fought on, yet with many others, we remember, but we manage to live beyond Bosnia’s past.

 Though, I am sure, a decade ago, I would have written of the dangers of visiting our mountains due to the mines left from the 90s war.
 And the war before that, and the First World War.
 But today, I’d tell everyone to go into the mountains, for they unite.
 And for decades, my country was angry, or influenced by the politicians who constantly use our past to divide us.
 I’ll never forget the war I survived, or the images my colleagues photojournalists made while risking their own lives here.
 Or the the aftermath I documented and the deep scars of people who let me in their lives.
 And my own scars from the war.

-That’s where people would fight for another, but only to save each other from falling, or from some wild animal.
-Because it is in those steps on the way to the mountain, that we leave division behind.
-And these steps, they aren’t just steps.
+That’s where people fight for each other, from falling, or from some wild animal.
+Because those steps, on the way to the mountain, they aren’t just steps.
 They’re leading us to unity that creates better and healthier mindsets of tomorrow-something Bosnia really needs.
-So this is where I’m at right now.
+So, that’s what I’m doing these days.

 And I welcome you to Bosnia-Herzegovina, again.